Skip to Main Content

 At Bankrate we strive to help you make smarter financial decisions.
 Though our partners compensate us from links on this page, we maintain editorial integrity, and partners don't influence our product evaluations.
 Here's how we make money and here is our advertiser disclosure.

-A high-yield checking account provides the best of both worlds, allowing you to handle everyday financial transactions while earning a competitive rate of return.
+A high-yield checking account allows you to handle everyday financial transactions while earning a competitive yield.
 The best high-yield checking accounts have manageable requirements to earn the annual percentage yield (APY), low fees and low minimum deposit requirements.

 PERSONALIZE YOUR SEARCH